 Section Grades/Courses that May Be Grouped Together Section Testing Time (minutes)

 Section 1 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
 60

 Grade 4, Grade 5 60

-Grade 6, Grade 7 (non-calculator/calculator part), Grade 8 60
+Grade 6, Grade 7 (non-calculator/calculator part) 60

+Grade 8 (Section 1 of the grade 8 CBT Mathematics cannot be administered in the same environment as grades 6 and 7 due to the difference in parts) 60

 Algebra I, Geometry, Algebra II 90

 Section 2 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
 60

 Grade 4, Grade 5 60

 Grade 6, Grade 7, Grade 8 60

 Algebra I, Geometry, Algebra II 90

 Section 3 Grade 3 (Grade 3 PBT Mathematics cannot be administered in the same environment as grades 4 and 5 due to the difference in test materials causing differences in directions.)
 60

 Grade 4, Grade 5 60

 Grade 6, Grade 7, Grade 8 60